memgraph/memgraph/docs/user_technical/drivers.md

 The C# driver is hosted
 [on GitHub](https://github.com/neo4j/neo4j-dotnet-driver).
 The example below performs the same work as all of the previous examples.
-Encryption is disabled by setting `EncryptionLevel.NONE` on the `Config`.

 ```csh
 using System;